Full membership of NAAN is open to organisations which currently provide appropriate adults. In addition to all other benefits, full members have:

 NAAN members have access to a purpose-built Self-Assessment Tool to guide them through the process of assessing current provision, or indeed developing new provison, against the National Standards.

-Membership includes access to iKAAN - not just for the priamry contact but for all of a member organsation's AAs.
+Membership includes access to iKAAN.
 Our ‘internet knowledgebase for the AA network’ is an online resource for front-line practitioners.
 It breaks down the complexities of PACE, Codes of Practice and other sources of law and combines it with best practice guidance in a simple Q&A format.
+If you are Full Member (an AA provider) this includes access not just for the primary contact but for all your AAs.
 This gives your trained AAs a fully-referenced guide that ensures they always have the information they need, on their computer, tablet or smartphone.

 Scheme leader knowledgebase